DataDog/documentation/content/en/api/integrations_pagerduty/pagerduty.md

 ---
-title: PagerDuty Integration
+title: Integration PagerDuty
 type: apicontent
 order: 18
-external_redirect: /api/#pagerduty-integration
+external_redirect: /api/#integration-pagerduty
 ---

-## PagerDuty Integration
+## Integration PagerDuty

 Configure your Datadog-PagerDuty integration directly through the Datadog API.
 For more informations, see the [PagerDuty integration page][1].